Alipurduar–Lumding Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22869 Alipurduar Junction - Lumding Junction Intercity Express covers the distance of 446 km in 9 hours 55 mins (45 km/hr) & in 9 hours 45 mins as the 15770 Lumding Junction - Alipurduar Junction Intercity Express (46 km/hr).
+The 22869 Alipurduar Junction - Lumding Junction Intercity Express covers the distance of 446 km in 9 hours 55 mins (45 km/h) and in 9 hours 45 mins as the 15770 Lumding Junction - Alipurduar Junction Intercity Express (46 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.